 After freelancing in the audio industry for several years, I decided to broaden my programming abilities with a Computer Science degree, specializing in web / mobile development, computer graphics, and interactive media.

-Currently I reside in Victoria BC, developing video games and producing bass-heavy electronic music in my spare time.
+Currently I work as a software developer in Victoria BC, producing bass-heavy electronic music in my spare time.

 Please take a look through some samples of my MUSIC, VIDEOS, ART, WEBSITES, APPS, and ESSAYS below.